Sebastianhju/Runeterra-5e/2.0/Runes.md

 ### Press the Attack  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Precision/PressTheAttack.png" Align=left width=15% height=15%>

-Whenever you attack a creature with a single target attack, they gain a stack of pressure that lasts until the creature dies or you target another creature with a single target damaging effect.
-Once per combat when a creature gains three stacks of pressure, they take 1d6 additional force damage from all damage sources for a minute.
+Whenever you damage a creature, they gain a stack of pressure that lasts until you damage another creature.
+When a creature gains three stacks of pressure, they take 1d6 force damage and all attacks against them gains a boon for a minute.

+The damage increases by 1d6 at level 5, 9, 13 and 17.

+(For AoE effects you choose a single target that gets the stack)

 ---